FAQ / Extensibility

 No. At the moment we do not provide such functionality.
 If you would like to request new features or share your feedback, please fill out the app framework feedback form.

 Advanced features like App identities and App events allow your apps go beyond the immediate web app UI and modify content using the Content Management API (CMA).
 You will find more resources on these topics under the Extensibility section of the developer documentation.

 What is the difference between Apps and UI Extensions?

 Apps are the next generation of UI Extensions.
 They are faster to build, update and manage and are easy to orchestrate when used in multiple spaces throughout your organization.
 Features like App Identities and App events make it possible to build fully automated workflows with apps, whereas UI Extensions act on behalf of the user and require the user's input to accomplish a task.

-Apps and UI Extensions are compatible at the moment of this writing and share a lot of tooling, including the UI Extension SDK.
+Apps and UI Extensions are compatible at the moment of this writing and share a lot of tooling, including the App SDK.
 While we plan to support UI Extensions into the foreseeable future, our current product efforts are focused on the app framework.
 For this reason, we encourage our customers to migrate their UI Extensions to Apps whenever possible to take advantage of the full range of extensibility features we offer.

 Contentful allows users to build two types of apps: marketplace apps and private apps.
 The installation process depends on the type of the app you want to install.

 For marketplace apps, navigate to the app page in the App Marketplace and click Install now.
 Select the target space and — if you have multiple environments in the space — the target environment.
 Grant the app access to your space by clicking Authorize access.